httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 * Apply high-entropy masking of client-to-server data (WebSocket, {{Section 5.1 of ?RFC6455}}).

 Future specifications for Upgrade Tokens MUST account for the security issues discussed here and provide clear guidance on how clients can avoid them.

+## Selection of Request Methods

+Some Upgrade Tokens, such as "TLS", are defined for use with any ordinary HTTP Method.
+The upgraded protocol continues to provide HTTP semantics, and will convey the response to this HTTP request.

+The other Upgrade Tokens mentioned in {{existing}} do not preserve HTTP semantics, so the method is not relevant.
+All of these Upgrade Tokens are specified only for use with the "GET" method.

+Future specifications for Upgrade Tokens should restrict their use to "GET" requests if the HTTP method is otherwise irrelevant and a request body is not required.
+This improves consistency with other Upgrade Tokens and reduces the likelihood that a faulty server implementation might process the request body as the new protocol.

 # Guidance for HTTP CONNECT